MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

-##Delete a checkpoint

-To cleanly delete a checkpoint:

-1. In **Hyper-V Manager**, select the virtual machine.
-2. In the **Checkpoints** section, right-click the checkpoint that you want to delete, and click Delete.
-You can also delete a checkpoint and all subsequent checkpoints.
-To do so, right-click the earliest checkpoint that you want to delete, and then click ****Delete Checkpoint** Subtree**.
-3. You might be asked to verify that you want to delete the checkpoint.
-Confirm that it is the correct checkpoint, and then click **Delete**.
-4. The .avhdx and .vhdx files will merge, and when complete, the .avhdx file will be deleted from the file system.

-> **Tip:** You can use Windows Powershell to delete a checkpoint by using the **Remove-VMSnapshot** cmdlet.

- Checkpoints are stored as .avhdx files in the same location as the .vhdx files for the virtual machine.
-You should not delete the .avhdx files directly.

 ## Export, Rename, Delete Checkpoints Using Hyper-V Manager

-In addition to applying a checkpoint, using Hyper-V manager several other actions can be completed.

-- **Export** – Allows you to export the checkpoint to another location.
-The export is a virtual machine backup that can be used to import the virtual machine into different location or different Hyper-V host.

-- **Rename** – useful for including details about the system state when the checkpoint was created.

-- **Delete Checkpoint** – when a checkpoint is no longer needed, deleting it frees up storage space on the Hyper-V host.

-Each of these actions can be accessed through the right click contextual menu of the virtual machine or the actions pane in Hyper-V Manager.

 ## Change where checkpoint settings and save state files are stored
 If the virtual machine has no checkpoints, you can change where the checkpoint configuration and saved state files are stored.